Condo Living in Kingston and Area in 2026 – Downsizing Now?

 Why People Downsize in Kingston

-For many long-time homeowners, their house starts to feel too big, with empty rooms and more maintenance than they really want.
+For many long-time homeowners, their house feels too big, with empty rooms and more maintenance than they really want.
 A couple in their early sixties, for example, may find their four-bedroom house increasingly burdensome after their children have moved out.
 With unused bedrooms and endless chores, they chose a two-bedroom condo downtown.
-Now they can walk to their favourite cafes and restaurants, and avoid the hassle of downtown parking.
+Now they can walk to their favourite cafes and restaurants and avoid the hassle of downtown parking.
 Stories like theirs are commonplace; less upkeep and more convenience align with changing priorities.

 In Kingston and Eastern Ontario, many people relocating from areas like South Frontenac, Napanee, Stone Mills, Gananoque, and Amherstview also decide to downsize.
 After years in rural or suburban settings, they often want to be closer to hospitals, grocery stores, waterfront trails, and other services they use regularly.
 So now is the time to consider whether condo living is right for them.